folded-ear/CookBook/README.md

 ## Build and Test

-You'll need a recent-ish Maven and Node/NPM pair to build.
-Specific versions may be stipulated at some point, but let's just say at least Maven 3 and Node 10.
-Shut up about "old Node"; Maven 3 is the same age as _Node itself_, so Node 10 is pretty damn new.
-Take your ADHD pills and we'll keep going.
+You'll need a recent-ish Gradle and Node/NPM pair to build.
+Specific versions may be stipulated at some point, but let's just say Gradle 7 and Node 10.

 The easiest way is to install `nvm` (see https://github.com/nvm-sh/nvm ) and use the included `mvnw` script: